scala/docs.scala-lang/overviews/futures/overview.md

 The line `import ExecutionContext.Implicits.global` above imports the default global execution context.
-Execution contexts execute tasks submitted to them asynchronously.
-You can think of execution contexts as thread pools.
+Execution contexts execute tasks submitted to them, and you can think of execution contexts as thread pools.
 They are essential for the `future` method because they handle how and when the asynchronous computation is executed.
-You can define your own execution contexts and use them with `future` as will be shown later, but for now it is sufficient to know that you can import the default execution context as shown above.
+You can define your own execution contexts and use them with `future`, but for now it is sufficient to know that you can import the default execution context as shown above.

 Our example was based on a hypothetical social network API where